-An academic curriculum, an innovative approach to sport and fitness, ace art and music make this a genuine good all-rounder independent school for 3–18 year olds
+Muddy says: An academic curriculum, an innovative approach to sport and fitness, ace art and music – all makes for a genuine good all-rounder independent school for 3–18 year olds

 Having a nose around Dept of Education league tables (as you do) and saw that Wellington School was listed second in Somerset (and top 5% in the country) for the progress the students make between GSCEs and A Levels – making it an especially good choice for Sixth Form.
 Here’s what I found when I visited last year…

 WELLINGTON SCHOOL, WELLINGTON